 A member of staff will stay overnight with any animal that is too sick to go home or that needs continuous attention.
 There is a charge for this.
 We will discuss with you any concerns you or we have about sending an animal home

 We know that good dental treatment is now a priority with many of our owners and we have the usual high spec dental machine that owners now expect from a veterinary surgery.
 Your pet will leave us with pearly white teeth and sweet smelling breath.
+We use a dental xray machine to take images of your pet's teeth before starting work on them.
+This is common practice in human dentistry and is necessary to check for infections of the jaw that would weaken bone, to see if there are roots present, where the roots are and to check how many roots there are.

 Senior pet clinics